-- Integrated Street Rebuilds (Table TR 5) - Projects typically include full depth reconstruction, integration of storm water, water, and sewer repair and or replacement.
-Addition of or repair of all transportation modes are included in the scope of these projects, including incorporating transit. - Roadways of Significance are also ranked for priority - o Maintenance / Overlays - These projects are part of the 20-Year Arterial Strategy to keep the "Good" streets in good condition and manage the poor streets until they can be fully rebuilt. - Active Transportation Projects (Table TR 6) - Pedestrian, bicycle, and trails that are part of the transportation system - Capacity Improvement Project List (Table TR 7) - Motorized capacity projects including new roadway segments to improve connectivity, intersection modifications including new signals and Intelligent Transportation Systems (ITS) to move goods and people more efficiently. - o Bridges (TR 8) - Bridges provide key surface links between downtown and the surrounding area, supporting the City's ability to maintain and build upon its economic strength.
+Integrated Street Rebuilds (Table TR 5):

+Projects typically include full depth reconstruction, integration of storm water, water, and sewer repair and or replacement.
+Addition of or repair of all transportation modes are included in the scope of these projects, including incorporating transit.

+Maintenance / Overlays:

+These projects are part of the 20-Year Arterial Strategy to keep the "Good" streets in good condition and manage the poor streets until they can be fully rebuilt.

+Active Transportation Projects (Table TR 6):

+Pedestrian, bicycle, and trails that are part of the transportation system.

+Capacity Improvement Project List (Table TR 7):

+Motorized capacity projects including new roadway segments to improve connectivity, intersection modifications including new signals and Intelligent Transportation Systems (ITS) to move goods and people more efficiently.

+o Bridges (TR 8):

+Bridges provide key surface links between downtown and the surrounding area, supporting the city's ability to maintain and build upon its economic strength.